iluwatar/java-design-patterns/README.md

  - Using tags such as `Performance`, `Gang of Four` or `Data access`.
  - Using pattern categories, `Creational`, `Behavioral`, and others.

+Most of the solutions in this repository use [Project Lombok](https://projectlombok.org/) to automate the creation of boiler-plate code such as getters and constructors.
+We do so in the hopes that you can focus on the core principles of the design pattern themselves.

 Hopefully, you find the object-oriented solutions presented on this site useful in your architectures and have as much fun learning them as we had while developing them.